get-eu/get-eu/why.md

 about "superstates", "sovereignty" or the symbolism of the EU.
 These are a waste of precious time, and in any case, the EU has a very nice flag.
 It just shouldn't be allowed to be flown from public buildings in the UK.

+There are people on all sides of the EU debate who are very intellectually dishonest.
+Some eurosceptics and europhiles just make things up (quite a few of the stories in the UK press about crazy Brussels regulations don't have even a grain of truth in them.
+Others do).
+Neither side is accountable for the lies told in its name.
+I'm happy to attack both sides when they're not telling the truth.

+The problem is somewhat one-sided though: many Europhiles aren't even *aware* there is a coherent, intellectually honest case to be made against their position ... and when they realise their position is indefensible, a lot of them resort to denial too.